raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 ![Bitcoin timestamp check](../../images/bitcoin-ots-check.PNG)

 #### Future upgrades
-* For future upgrades performed after the OTS installation you can independently verify the OpenTimestamp proof.
+* For future upgrades, performed after the OTS installation, you can independently verify the OpenTimestamp proof from your RaspiBolt.

 ```sh
 $ ots verify SHA256SUMS.ots